Report to Canadians: Investing in our coasts through the Oceans Protection Plan

 - Stronger evidence base

 Canada has the longest coastline in the world.
 Our coasts are home to Canadian fisheries, attract tourism, support coastal communities’ livelihoods and Indigenous communities’ cultures and ways of life, and play a key role in growing the Canadian economy.
 They enable the export of our goods overseas and the import of foreign goods into Canada.
-For all these reasons and more, Canadians need confidence that commercial shipping is taking place in a way that is safe for mariners, protects Indigenous rights, and sustains the economic, environmental, social, and cultural health of our oceans and coasts.
+For all these reasons and more, Canadians need confidence that marine shipping is taking place in a way that is safe, protects Indigenous rights, and sustains the economic, environmental, social, and cultural health of our oceans and coasts.

 To improve our marine safety system and prevent marine incidents, we have:

-- received and recorded comments about anchorages from coastal communities for further consideration in the development of Canada’s national Anchorages framework
+- received and recorded comments about anchorages from coastal communities for further consideration in the development of Canada’s national Anchorages initiative

 - delivered modern and improved hydrography and charting in key areas of high traffic commercial ports and waterways to improve navigation safety